 New Electric Motor for Airplanes

-Now a company called magniX has developed a family of electric motors.
+Now a company called magniX.
 All designed specifically for commercial aviation applications.
-Be it a single motor application, or as part of a multi-motor aircraft, the magniX motors offer the same level of industry leading redundancy and reliability second to none.
-The magni250 and magni500 both share a multi 3-phase architecture and turn at 1900RPM enabling a direct to propeller connection.
-They both integrate with standard propeller governors allowing for seamless adoption of current and future variable-pitch propellers.
+Be it a single motor application, or as part of a multi-motor aircraft.
+For the magniX motors offer the same level of industry leading redundancy and reliability second to none.
+The magni250 and magni500 both share a multi 3-phase architecture.
+It’ll also turn at 1900RPM enabling a direct to propeller connection.
+They both integrate with standard propeller governors.
+Thereby allowing for seamless adoption of current and future variable-pitch propellers.